Baptism: Where We Have Been Right

 What about when they marched around the Walls of Jericho 7 times?
 Did the walls fall because they marched right.
 No the walls fell because of the power of God.

 Naaman has to go dip in an old dirty river 7 times to be cured of his leprosy.
-Was it the water, no it was the power of God.
+Was it the water or was the power of God?

 God wants to see our faith expressed.
 And baptism is an expression of faith.